Updated on April 7th, 2021

-If you are severely addicted to opioids and you experience withdrawal symptoms when you try to stop using or cut back, inpatient treatment is the safest option for opioid detox.
+If you are severely addicted to opioids and you experience withdrawal symptoms when you try to stop using or cut back, the addiction treatment professionals at Briarwood do not recommend detoxing from opioids on your own at home.
+Inpatient treatment is the safest option for opioid detox.

-Although opioid detox and withdrawal is a very individualized process and each person will experience it differently, there are several very real risks that apply to everyone who attempts at-home opioid detox.
+Although opioid detox and withdrawal is a very individualized process and each person will experience it differently, there are several very real risks of detoxing from opiates on your own.

 - Unpredictable withdrawal symptoms: As mentioned above, opioid withdrawal is a highly individualized process.
 Depending on factors like the person’s overall health, the size of the dose each time they used, how long they’ve been using opioids, whether they used other drugs or alcohol with the opioids, and several other factors, they may experience unpredictable physical and psychological side effects of withdrawal.